harold-beep/harold-beep/README.md

 # Hi there, I'm Harold!

 ## 👋 I'm a developer focused on **React**, creating user-friendly designs and enhancing website performance.

-My work spans:
+I do stuff like:
 - **Microservices architecture** for streamlined applications.
 - **Custom WordPress solutions** for improved E-commerce functionality.
 - **Consistent, engaging interfaces** aligned with brand goals.